TITLE 77: PUBLIC HEALTH

 PART 515 EMERGENCY MEDICAL SERVICES, TRAUMA CENTER, COMPREHENSIVE STROKE CENTER, PRIMARY STROKE CENTER AND ACUTE STROKE READY HOSPITAL CODE

-SECTION 515.725 FIRST RESPONDER/EMERGENCY MEDICAL RESPONDER
+SECTION 515.725 EMERGENCY MEDICAL RESPONDER

-Section 515.725 First Responder/Emergency Medical Responder
+Section 515.725 Emergency Medical Responder

-pre-approved by the Department and conducted only by an EMS System or a community college under the direction of the EMS System.
+a) An EMR education program shall be pre-approved by the Department and conducted only by an EMS System or a community college under the direction of the EMS System.

-re-licensure by the EMS MD shall
+EMR who has not been recommended for relicensure by the EMS MD shall

 m) A written recommendation signed by the EMS MD shall be provided to the Department regarding completion of the following requirements:

-(Source: Amended at 40 Ill.
+(Source: Amended at 42 Ill.
 Reg.
-10006, effective July 11, 2016)
+17632, effective September 20, 2018)